abhishm/blog/_posts/2017-07-27-RNN_Policy_Gradient_with_baseline.md

 $$
 \lim_{n \rightarrow \infty }\frac{X_1 + X_2 + \ldots + X_n}{n} \rightarrow E[X]
 $$
 Where $X_1, X_2, \ldots, X_n$ are independent and identically distributed random variable as random variable X. In short, to estimate $E[X]$, generate lot of samples according to distribution of random variable $X$ and the mean of these samples will be close to $E[X]$.
-But a few questions come to mind.
-How many samples?
-How close?
+This raises a couple of questions $-$ How many samples?
+How close to true value?

 If we use $n$ samples, our estimate for $E[X]$ is $\mu_n = \frac{X_1 + X_2 + \ldots + X_n}{n}$. $\mu_n$ is a random variable with mean $E[X]$ and variance $\frac{\sigma^2}{n}$ where $\sigma^2$ is the variance of random variable $X$.
 This imply that $\mu_n$ is an unbiased estimate of $E[X]$.
 However, the RMSE in the estimate of $E[X]$ by $\mu_n$ only reduces as $O(n^{-1/2})$.
 This is a bad news.
 If we want to improve our estimate by three decimal points, we need 1 million more data points.
 So a question comes, how can we reduce the variance in the Monte-Carlo estimate.